SNEHAY2606/FaceRecognition/README.md

 This project was originally crafted by my friend.
 I just ran it on my laptop, dropped a few *"hey, maybe do this"* suggestions,
-and pretended to understand everything (don’t worry, I eventually did 👀).
+and tried to understand everything (the workflow and process).
 So here’s the *officially unofficial* README.

 ---